An Archive for Fanatics of Land Rovers

 The most popular Land Rover model to date was launched in 1990.
 The Discovery had specs that positioned the vehicle between the Defender and the Range Rover.
 Landrover continued to innovate and re-invent itself and the smallest Landy, the Freelander was Launched in 1998.
 Once again they shaped the market with a new Land Rover model and helped to define the softroader or small SUV model category in the 4x4 market.

 Now with all these models and specs of Land Rovers their appeal is even wider and more desirable.
 The marque continues to introduce new Land Rovers and new models and concept cars.
 The Range Rover Evoque and the Discovery Sport were two of the more recent concept vehicles that were shown and then made it onto the showroom floor very successfully.
-The future of the Defender though is still unclear with the last concept shown being the Defender concept DC100.
+The future of the Defender unclear for a while with the last concept shown being the Defender concept DC100 was finally launched in 2019.